 There is an amount of honesty in your book that takes courage.
 How many times did you stop writing or have doubts and who helped push you to complete the project?

 It took me six years to complete the book because I wasn’t sure I could face the potential wrath I was expecting from my extended family.
-But I had spoken to too many women and men that I felt Jasmine Aziz Author of Sex and Samosasneeded the story so I forged forward.
+But I had spoken to too many women and men that I felt needed the story so I forged forward.
 It was actually a fateful trip to Las Vegas that propelled me in the right direction.
 It was there that I was told I wasn’t “sexy” enough to get free tickets to a club.
 That made me stop and think, well, what is the definition of “sexy” anyway?
 It was that concept that helped me string the book together.
 Now if I ever go back to Las Vegas I’m just going to wear a copy of my novel and we’ll see who gets the last laugh.

 How many strange men have proposed to you since the book came out?